processmining-in-logistics/psm/README.md

 In the visualization panel, each horizontal segment shows how cases move over time (x-axis) from one activity to the next activity (y-axis).

-By default the visualization shows //Lines//.
-In the figure below, each colored line describes //one// case moving from //Send Fine// to //Insert Fine Notification//.
-The x-coordinates of the start and end point of each line visualize the moments in time when //Send Fine// and //Insert Fine Notification// occurred, respectively.
-The color of the line depends on the classification that was chosen in the transformation step, which can be retrieved via the //Legend// button in the control and filtering panel.
+By default the visualization shows *Lines*.
+In the figure below, each colored line describes *one* case moving from *Send Fine* to *Insert Fine Notification*.
+The x-coordinates of the start and end point of each line visualize the moments in time when *Send Fine* and *Insert Fine Notification* occurred, respectively.
+The color of the line depends on the classification that was chosen in the transformation step, which can be retrieved via the *Legend* button in the control and filtering panel.

 ![A segment of the Performance Spectrum Miner](/docs/figures/getting_started_exploring_02_one_segment.png)

 The performance spectrum shows among other things:
 * There are cases that are processed very fast (near vertical dark-blue lines) and there are cases processed much slower (sloped lines in light-blue, yellow, and orange).
-* The slower cases all have in common that //Send Fine// occurred for them together with many other cases (at the same moment in time) in a batch, whereas //Insert Fine Notification// happened individually for each case.
+* The slower cases all have in common that *Send Fine* occurred for them together with many other cases (at the same moment in time) in a batch, whereas *Insert Fine Notification* happened individually for each case.
-* Batching for //Send Fine// occurs at irregular intervals and the amount of cases per batch varies greatly over time.
+* Batching for *Send Fine* occurs at irregular intervals and the amount of cases per batch varies greatly over time.

-While the //Lines// show the speed of cases, the amount of cases over time can be visualized by checking //Bars// in the control and filtering panel.
+While the *Lines* show the speed of cases, the amount of cases over time can be visualized by checking *Bars* in the control and filtering panel.

 ![A segment of the Performance Spectrum Miner](/docs/figures/getting_started_exploring_03_one_segment_bars.png)

 The stacked bars provide aggreate information about how many cases started, ended, or were pending in particular time-window between the two activities of the segment.
 The parameters of this aggregation are chosen in the transformation step, see the [User Manual](docs/user-manual.md) for details.
-In the example above, the stacked bars show that the process experienced a very high amount of cases going from //Send Fine// to //Insert Fine Notification// in particular period (the exact time will be shown on the bottom left when hovering the mouse over the respective part of the visualization).
+In the example above, the stacked bars show that the process experienced a very high amount of cases going from *Send Fine* to *Insert Fine Notification* in particular period (the exact time will be shown on the bottom left when hovering the mouse over the respective part of the visualization).
 The coloring indicates that in this period, the cases were processed much slower than in other period.
-The number //2988// in the label of the segment tells that there were at a maximum 2988 cases transitioning together through this part of the process.
+The number *2988* in the label of the segment tells that there were at a maximum 2988 cases transitioning together through this part of the process.

 The Performance Spectrum can be explored in various ways.
-* The //Options...// dialog allows to
+* The *Options...* dialog allows to
   * Filter out segments whose throughput of cases (starting/pending/ending cases) in one time window is below/above a certain threshold, e.g, to focus on the most frequently used segments in a process.
   * Filtering in and out segments by activity names, using regular expressions, for example
-    * `.*Send Fine.*` will include all segments involving //Send Fine//
+    * `.*Send Fine.*` will include all segments involving *Send Fine*
-    * `Send Fine:.*` will include all segments starting with //Send Fine// and leading to some other activity
+    * `Send Fine:.*` will include all segments starting with *Send Fine* and leading to some other activity
   * see the [User Manual](docs/user-manual.md) for details
-* Clicking the //left mouse button// on the visualization panel shows a context menu with the classes of the classification chosen in the transformation step.
+* Clicking the *left mouse button* on the visualization panel shows a context menu with the classes of the classification chosen in the transformation step.
 Selecting one of them shows only the cases of this class, e.g., only cases whose performance is in the 1st quartile of each segment.
 * Right-clicking and dragging a selection box around cases in one segment allows to highlight the selected cases in all other segments (the non-selected cases will be shown in grey).
-The //Clear// button in the control panel removes this selection.
+The *Clear* button in the control panel removes this selection.

 More detailed information can be found in